keivrijdag/keivrijdag/README.md

 2018-10-22|The use of Bayesian statistics on deterministic, non-chaotic and trivally simple systems 2018-11-05|The delusion of the Division of Labor in ants: no evidence of parlementary or other adminstrative divisions
-2018-11-19|Post-mortem game theory strategies
+2018-11-19|Post-mortem game theory strategies 2018-12-03|What can agriculture learn from the low FST values in Cybertronian species?

 ## FAQ